Expand AllClick here for a more accessible version

 - Document(s) showing utility and/or utility arrears due.

-- Document(s) showing other housing-related expenses experienced due to COVID-19.
+- Document(s) showing other housing-related expenses experienced during COVID-19.

 Note: If you do not have official documents, you may provide signed letters from an employer, landlord, or utility company, etc. instead.
 The county ERAP office will work with you to get necessary documents or written attestations as needed.